dbt-labs/docs.getdbt.com/website/blog/2022-10-24-demystifying-event-streams.md

 tags: [analytics craft]
 hide_table_of_contents: false

-date: 2022-10-24
+date: 2022-11-04
 is_featured: true
 ---

 Let’s discuss how to convert events from an event-driven microservice architecture into relational tables in a <Term id="data-warehouse">warehouse</Term> like Snowflake.
 Here are a few things we’ll address:

-- Why you may want to use an architecture like this.
+- Why you may want to use an architecture like this
-- How to structure your event messages.
+- How to structure your event messages
-- How to use dbt macros to make it easy to ingest new event streams.
+- How to use dbt macros to make it easy to ingest new event streams

 <!--truncate-->